S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Description of a party, including an optional external link to data for this party in a demographic or other identity management system.
+Description of a party, including an optional external link to data for this party in a demographic or other identity management system.
 An additional details element provides for the inclusion of information related to this party directly.
-If the party information is to be anonymous then do not include the details element.
+If the party information is to be anonymous, then do not include the details element.

 ....